 Did you know that your skin is the largest organ of your body?
 Sometimes it’s hard to realize that, as it just hangs out on the outside, doing it’s thing.
 One of the major roles of your skin is to eliminate toxins and waste from your body.
 It does this through sweating, and also through all of those funky and embarrassing skin rashes that come up.
 So, when your skin is acting up, whether it be acne, eczema, psoriasis, or that magical mystery rash, it’s time to look to the gut, and your microbiome for potential answers.

 So, after looking through this condensed list, hopefully you’re recognizing the importance of your gut health.
 I know I’m more excited to keep my microbiome happy, healthy, and balanced!

-I’ll be writing more next week on steps that you can take to get your microbiome in balance, and your gut happy.
+I’ll be writing more in the upcoming weeks on steps that you can take to get your microbiome in balance, and your gut happy.
 In the meantime, if you’re ready to get your gut health back into shape, I think you’ll enjoy having our Diges-Teas herbal blend on hand.
-And the great news is; it’s on sale for 20% off right now when you enter code "LOVEYOURGUT" You can get it here!

 I know I promised to share some gut lovin' recipes with you throughout this series.
 Today it's super cold in Oregon, and we're having ice storms, so I wanted to share this warming Golden Milk recipe with you.
 Until next week, and forever more, “Let Food Be Thy Medicine, & Medicine Be Thy Food!”~Hippocrates (I’m tellin’ ya, the guy was a super genius!)